pelias/documentation/leaflet-geocoder.md

 </html>
 ```

+At this point, you have a map!
 You should see a map with OpenStreetMap tiles, zoom controls, and a Leaflet attribution in the bottom corner.

 ![Leaflet canvas map with controls and attribution](images/geocoder-osm-leaflet.png)